Emily-Jiang/tx-more-lab/README.md

 1. Clone this repository on the System with the command git clone
 2. Copy the createMLSCluster.py script to the Deployment Manager bin directory under /opt/WAS/profiles/dmgr/bin
 3. Run the command ```./wsadmin.sh -lang jython -f createMLSCluster.py -user admin -password IBMDem0S```

+# Start IHS Web Server After Creating Managed Liberty Server Cluster Using the Administrative Console
+1. Login to the Administrative Console by pointing your browser to http://[hostname]:9060/admin
+2. Click on Server Types and Web servers
+3. Select the "webserver1" checkbox and then click on "Start"
+4. Refresh the page to see the "Status" turn to a green arrow